-It is important to keep in mind the the funding that is included in your budget will be based on NDIA pricing.
-This means that the money you receive to pay for example for a speech therapy session will be capped according to NDIA pricing.
-Some providers that are not registered with NDIA may charge more than this amount per session.
+It is important to keep in mind that the funding included in your budget will be based on NDIA pricing.
+This means that the money you receive to pay, for a speech therapy session, for example, will be capped according to NDIA pricing.
+Some unregistered providers may charge more than this amount per session.

 Is it for me?

-If you have the capacity and resources to fill these roles, and want complete control of your or your loved one’s NDIS plan, then self-management could suit you.
+If you have the capacity and resources to fill these roles, and want complete choice and control of your or your loved one’s NDIS plan, then self-management could suit you.

 If you would like to self-manage, but feel you are lacking in certain skill areas or would like extra assistance, you may be able to receive support from the NDIS.

 For example, if you are happy to self-manage but would like to receive ongoing advice from a financial professional, then you can ask for this support to be included in your plan.

-- Total choice and control
+Total choice and control

-- Freedom to choose any provider
+Freedom to choose any registered or unregistered provider

-- Opportunity to develop or refine financial, organisational and admin skills
+Opportunity to develop or refine financial, organisational and admin skills

-- Can apply for assistance through NDIS Capacity building funds
+Can apply for assistance through NDIS Capacity building funds

 A lot of responsibility

 Need to meet with lots of people and providers

-- Need to resolve billing issues yourself
+Need to resolve billing issues yourself

 Might need to pay for services upfront and wait for reimbursement